 Water Quality Report

-Fluoride Notice included in 2016 Water Quality Report
+Fluoride Notice included in 2018 Water Quality Report

 At Easton Utilities, we are committed to providing clean, reliable water to our customers.
 The following information details the fluoride concentration and its potential health effects in the drinking water supplied by Easton Utilities.

 Elevated Fluoride Levels Detected

 Dental fluorosis, in its moderate or severe forms, may result in a brown staining and or pitting of the permanent teeth.
 This problem occurs only in developing teeth, before they erupt from the gums.
 Children under nine should be provided with alternative sources of drinking water or water that has been treated to remove the fluoride to avoid the possibility of staining and pitting of their permanent teeth.
 You may also want to contact your dentist about proper use by young children of fluoride-containing products.
 Older children and adults may safely drink the water.

 Some home water treatment units are also available to remove fluoride from drinking water.
-To learn more about available home water treatment units, you may call NSF International at 1-800-673-6275.
+To learn more about available home water treatment units, you may call NSF International at 1-877-8-NSF-HELP.